 The Health & Human Performance major is designed for students who enjoy physical activity, staying fit and enjoy helping others improve or maintain their physical fitness.

 If you are an individual who enjoys physical activity, staying fit and enjoys helping others improve or maintain their physical fitness, the Health & Human Performance field might offer the right career choice for you.

 By enrolling in Iowa Western’s Health & Human Performance program, you will learn the basic skills needed to become a personal trainer and other aspects of a healthy lifestyle.
 You will receive hands-on experience and learn how to motivate, assess and track clients throughout their workouts.
 You will also learn how to measure body fat, prescribe exercise programs and evaluate fitness results.
 Coursework in nutrition, first aid, personal training, and sports and exercise psychology will prepare you to enter the job market in 2 years.

 This program of study not only gives you the option of going to work immediately after graduation, but it also allows you to transfer your credits to a four-year degree granting institution to earn a bachelor’s degree in a related field such as physical education.

-Personal fitness is a priority with many people right now.
-Health & Human Performance graduates are qualified to accept positions as:
+Personal fitness is a priority with many people.
+Health & Human Performance graduates are qualified to accept positions as personal trainers in:

 - community & hospital fitness/wellness centers